FAQs About Online RN to BSN Programs

 What Kinds of Support Services Are Available to Online Students?

-Online students are eligible for many of the same services as on-campus students.
+Online students are eligible for many of the same services as on-campus students to create an ideal learning environment.
 The type of services available will vary by school, but remote library access and tech support are common forms of assistance.

 STU offers extensive student services online.
 The University Library provides e-books and online databases, as well as research assistance via telephone or email seven days a week.
 You can even use the interlibrary loan service online, or get a book delivered if you live within 100 miles of campus.
-The Glenn Hubert Student Learning Center offers 24/7 writing support, and IT Help Desk services are also available around the clock.
+The Glenn Hubert Student Learning Center offers 24/7 writing support, and Office of Information Technology (OIT) Help Desk services are available around the clock.

 STU Online Degree Programs